 In our revised version, we integrated work suggested by the reviewers that also define more or less explicitly the characteristics of complex systems as defined in CSS.
 These include, e.g., Brown (1995), Holland (1992), Mitchell (2009), Marquet (2000), Krakauer (2011), and many others.
-The features we proposed in our initial analysis cover fairly well the description of complex systems provided also by these scientists.
+Please see the new reference list counting 151 documents.
+After reading several new documents, we still feel that the features we proposed in our initial analysis cover fairly well the description of complex systems provided also by these scientists.
 We recognize that one could disagree on the literature and words that we chose to identify and represent different features, which is ultimately an arbitrary choice and is now acknowledged in the discussion at lines 355-380.
 We now discuss more explicitly this aspect of our work, but also added to table 1, at lines 1066-1071, a new column including a series of terms which will clarify to the reader what the features are thought of.

 Ultimately, while it is difficult to define the boundaries of “complexity science literature”, after reading the manuscripts suggested by the referees we believe that our original sample was related to such papers.